Quarantine and Self-Isolation

 What do I do when I am in self-isolation?

-Isolation means staying in your home — not going to work, classes, athletic events or other social gatherings.
+Isolation means staying in your home or assigned on-campus isolation housing — not going to work, classes, athletic events or other social gatherings.
 People who are in isolation should stay home until it’s safe for them to be around others.
 In the home, anyone sick or infected should separate themselves from others by staying in a specific “sick room” or area and using a separate bathroom (if available).

 If you are in self-isolation, you need to stay home (except to get medical care) and: